Health and Safety Consultants & Accreditation Experts

 It is a legal requirement under the Construction Design and Management (CDM) Regulations to have a CPP plan in place at all times.
 Whether work is being carried out on a residential property or an industrial project, it is vital that you have a construction phase plan in place.

-CPPs must be completed before any construction work begins on site.
-Without this, you can’t legally start working on projects.
-This is so any risks and control measures can be discussed within the project teams before starting work.
+This is so any risks and control measures can be discussed with project team members before starting work.
 This is vital to ensure that workers aren't exposed to any unnecessary risks.

 What Does a Construction Phase Plan Include?

-A CPP covers all legal requirements and generally includes five sections.
-Firstly, you have a project description.
-This section should be used to explain what project it is you are carrying out as well as a list of the project manager's team.
+The project description section should be used to explain what project it is you are carrying out as well as a list of the project manager's team.
 This usually includes the client, subcontractors, contractors, consultants, key suppliers and more.

 Next, you have the management of the work.
 This section should be used to set out the management arrangements for the project as well as outline the health and safety procedures that are put in place.
-This should include site rules, responsibilities and key management procedures.
+This should include construction site rules, responsibilities and key management procedures.

 Throughout the third section, you have the arrangements for controlling significant site risks.
 Any possible site risks should be thoroughly detailed alongside the risks to minimise or completely eliminate them.